William Palfrey: Career

 Working as John Hancock's chief clerk, he was active in the movements that preceded the American Revolution, and visited England in 1771.
 During the War of Independence, he served as an aide-de-camp to George Washington in March and April 1776, after which Hancock arranged to have him appointed paymaster-general in the Continental Army, with the rank of lieutenant-colonel.
 In November 1780, he was appointed consul-general in France by a unanimous vote of Congress, and embarked in a ship for that country, which was never heard of after she had left the capes.
 He was succeeded as paymaster-general by John Pierce Jr.

 Disappearance

 Lost at sea in December, 1780, while on special business to France by order of the Continental Congress.
+His assignment was "consul to reside in France" and "he sailed for his post on the Shillala, an armed ship of 16 guns.
+The vessel was never heard from after it passed the Delaware capes."

 Legacy

 His grandson John G. Palfrey was a U.S. Representative from Massachusetts.